akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 buffers in a stream.
 In this chapter we cover how buffers are used in Akka Streams.

 <a id="async-stream-buffers"></a>
-## Buffers for asynchronous stages
+## Buffers for asynchronous operators

-In this section we will discuss internal buffers that are introduced as an optimization when using asynchronous stages.
+In this section we will discuss internal buffers that are introduced as an optimization when using asynchronous operators.

-To run a stage asynchronously it has to be marked explicitly as such using the @scala[@scaladoc[`.async`](akka.stream.Graph#shape:S)]@java[@javadoc[`.async()`](akka.stream.Graph#async--)] method.
-Being run asynchronously means that a stage, after handing out an element to its downstream consumer is able to immediately process the next message.
+To run an operator asynchronously it has to be marked explicitly as such using the @scala[@scaladoc[`.async`](akka.stream.Graph#shape:S)]@java[@javadoc[`.async()`](akka.stream.Graph#async--)] method.
+Being run asynchronously means that an operator, after handing out an element to its downstream consumer is able to immediately process the next message.
 To demonstrate what we mean by this, let's take a look at the following example:

 Scala